egmy/NE-MIECHV-data-processing/_INSTRUCTIONS_for_local_setup.md

 ________________________________________________________________________________

 ## 9.2.
-Conda Installation with Anaconda
+Conda Installation with Miniconda

 - Anaconda is an application that manages coding languages and code packages.
     - Why use Anaconda?
 It can manage our Python version & related paths.